 Dr. Sands is the Professional Advisor to Wings of Hope Inc., the voice of people bereaved by suicide, and is active in working on committees and conferences that educate and increase awareness about loss and grief issues.
 Diana also lectures on suicide prevention, postvention and intervention at the Jansen Newman Institute of Counselling and Applied Psychotherapy and provides understanding loss and grief seminars, community talks and training workshops for professionals in Australia and Internationally.

 Diana is the author of a number of publications, including book chapters, academic journal articles and recently a book and DVD titled the 'Red Chocolate Elephants: For Children Bereaved by Suicide'.
 This workbook and DVD resource offers practical ways to sensitively engage with children about the difficult questions of a death through suicide.
 To place an order or find out more information, click here.

 The Open to Hope Foundation provides an online forum with information and support so that people who experience loss can learn to cope with their pain, heal their grief, and invest in their future.

-Dr. Diana Sands will be presenting workshops in Sydney, New South Wales over the course of 2013-2014. » read more
+Dr. Diana Sands will be presenting workshops in Sydney, New South Wales » read more

 Suicide Prevention through Postvention: Workshops in USA

-Dr. Diana Sands will be presenting workshops in the US this April. » read more
+Dr. Diana Sands will be presenting workshops in the US. » read more

 Survivors of Suicide Loss workshops in Canada

-Dr. Diana Sands will be presenting 'Survivors of Suicide Loss' workshops in Canada this May. » read more
+Dr. Diana Sands will be presenting 'Survivors of Suicide Loss' workshops in Canada. » read more